Catherine Cecily O'Brien: Biography

 Catherine was born near Merriwa, New South Wales, to James Thomas O'Brien and his wife Catherine Cecily, nee Gleeson.

 While initially educated at home, Catherine received her senior education at the Dominican Convent in Maitland, where she won a teacher-training scholarship.
 Catherine entered the same Dominican Convent in July 1914, received the habit in April 1915 and took the religious name of Sister Mary Anselm.
 She took her perpetual vows in 1917 and taught at the local secondary school in Maitland until 1920.

 Because of her desire to attend university, Sister Mary Anselm moved to Santa Sabina Dominican Convent School in Strathfield in 1921.
 She attended the University of Sydney, graduating in 1924 with a Bachelor of Arts with first-class honours in English and Latin and the university medal for English.
 She continued her education, completing a diploma in education in 1925.
 In 1928 she obtained a Master of Arts in English literature, with first-class honours, completing a thesis titled "Tragedy in English Literature".
 From 1925 until 1945, Sister Mary Anselm taught English, Christian doctrine, French and Latin at Santa Sabina.
+One of her students was Mary Barr Mackinlay who she encouraged to study English Literature.
+In time, Mary Barr Mackinlay would be a leading teacher known as Sister Alphonse Marie.